Access URL format

 TypeA requires the following configurations:

 sign in the example can be replaced with a parameter name containing 1 to 100 uppercase and lowercase letters, digits, and underscores.
 After CDN receives the request, it will read the value of the specified signature parameter and calculate the MD5 value.
 If the result matches the

 md5hash value passed in, the signature will be successfully verified.
 If not, a 403 error will be directly returned.

-timestamp value in the request, plus the configured validity period, is compared with the current time to determine whether the request has expired.
-If yes, a 403 error will be directly returned.
-The validity period is in seconds.
+timestamp value in the request plus the configured validity period with the current time.
+If expired, a 403 error will be directly returned.
+The validity period can be up to 630720000 seconds.

 After configuring the key, parameter name, and validity period, you can specify the authentication object as needed.
 The following three authentication modes are supported:

 Cache hit rate

-If you have enabled the TypeA authentication mode for a domain name, the access URL will carry the authentication parameter.
-When a CDN node caches the resource, it will automatically ignore the corresponding parameter and thus will not affect the cache hit rate.
+For domain names using TypeA authentication mode, the access URL will carry the authentication parameter.
+When a CDN node caches the resource, the corresponding parameter will be ignored and thus will not affect the cache hit rate.